comely-io/buffer-php/README.md

-byteArray | Returns an indexed Array comprised of every byte's position on ASCII table copy | Creates a copy of buffer from given start and/or up to length equals | Compares buffer bytes with another buffer or string apply | Applies a function/callback to existing buffer creating a new buffer instance as result read | Creates a [ByteReader](#bytereader) instance hash | Creates a [ByteDigest](#bytedigest) instance switchEndianess | Converts endianess of entire buffer between big and little endians dump | Buffer information as an Array toBase16 | Encodes the buffer as Base16/Hexadecimal toBase64 | Encodes the buffer in Base64 toBinary | Encodes the buffer into an indexed Array where each index is binary representation of byte (1s and 0s)
+byteArray | Returns an indexed Array comprised of every byte's position on ASCII table copy | Creates a copy of buffer from given start and/or up to length equals | Compares buffer bytes with another buffer or string read | Creates a [ByteReader](#bytereader) instance hash | Creates a [ByteDigest](#bytedigest) instance switchEndianess | Converts endianess of entire buffer between big and little endians dump | Buffer information as an Array applyFn | Applies a function/callback to existing buffer creating a new buffer instance as result toBase16 | Encodes the buffer as Base16/Hexadecimal toBase64 | Encodes the buffer in Base64 toBinary | Encodes the buffer into an indexed Array where each index is binary representation of byte (1s and 0s)